WarrenWarren5454/JorgeAI/README.md

 ## Usage

 1. **Search for a Phone Number**: Enter a department name in the search box and click "Search"
-2. **Add a Phone Number**: Use the "Add a Phone Number" form to add verified phone numbers to the database
+2. **Validate Results**: If the result is from a web search, validate it with 👍 (Good) or 👎 (Bad)
 3. **View All Departments**: Browse the list of all departments and their phone numbers

 ## Project Structure

-- `main.js`: Main Electron application logic
+- `main.js`: Main Electron application logic with AI integration
 - `index.html`: User interface
-- `data/`: Directory containing the phone number database
+- `data/`: Directory containing the phone number database and cache
 - `.env`: Environment variables for API keys

 ## Contributing